Yaroslav Halan: In Soviet Lviv

-Petro Panch, Lviv, Kopernyka str., 42, Vitchyzna, 1960, issue No 2, 172

-In November 1939 Halan went to Kharkiv to try to locate his vanished wife Anna Henyk.
-Together with the writer Yuri Smolych he came to the dormitory of the Medical Institute, and asked the porter for any information about her fate.
+In November 1939, Halan went to Kharkiv to try to locate his vanished wife Anna Henyk.
+Together with the writer Yuriy Smolych he came to the dormitory of the Medical Institute, and asked the porter for any information about her fate.
 The porter only gave him back a suitcase with Anna's belongings and said that she had been arrested by the NKVD, in response to which Halan burst into tears.

-In June 1941, being a journalist of the newspaper Vilna Ukraina, he took his first professional vacation, in Crimea, but didn't manage to rest for long, as on 22 June Nazi Germany invaded the Soviet Union.
+In June 1941, being a journalist of the newspaper Vilna Ukraina, he took his first professional vacation in Crimea.
+This was interrupted by the beginning of Operation Barbarossa on 22 June of that year.

 War period

-When the war on the Eastern Front began, Halan arrived in Kharkiv and went to the military commissariat having a big desire to become a volunteer of the Red Army and to go to the frontline but was denied.
+When the war on the Eastern Front began, Halan arrived in Kharkiv and went to the military commissariat, having a strong desire to become a volunteer of the Red Army and to go to the frontline, but was denied.

 He was evacuated to Ufa.
 In September 1941, Alexander Fadeyev summoned him to Moscow for working at the Polish-language magazine Nowe Horyzonty.
 In the days of the Battle for Moscow, on 17 October, he was evacuated to Kazan.

 Later the writer arrived in Saratov, where he served as a radio host at the Taras Shevchenko Radio Station.
 Then he was a special front-line correspondent of the newspaper Sovietskaya Ukraina, and then Radianska Ukraina.